Michaels is practically giving lighted holiday wreaths and garlands away

 50% OFF

-With white-tipped pine cones, red berries and eucalyptus leaves, this wreath adds a much-needed holiday touch to any setting and can be hung indoors or outdoors.
-It’s pre-strung with 50 battery-operated warm white LED lights, and although laden with exquisite details, it’s not too bulky or flashy.
+With white-tipped pine cones, red berries and eucalyptus leaves, this wreath will add a much-needed holiday touch to any setting and can be hung indoors or outdoors.
+It’s pre-strung with 50 battery-operated warm white LED lights, and although it’s laden with exquisite details, it’s not too bulky or flashy.

 24-inch Feel Real Liberty Pine Wreath